thedamon/writings/doodles.md

   key: Doodles
   order: 3
 ---
 Wet cling in the chill cut air.
-Sliding forward with a tingy splish.
+Dolorous tap dancing through the paper thin puddles, each one tinkle yelping at your boots.
+Just a little meep as you pass.

+7/13ths of a block is the right amount of territory to stake claim; a set of sidewalk sections that seems manageable.
+Don’t go too far, just back and forth like a lolling wobble.

 ---